PetRose/ConvertWord2PDF/README.md

 ### Prerequisites

 A PowerShell exucution platform, usually available in Windows 8 or later versions like Windows 10.
-You also need Word Application, I have developed this for Word 10 and tested it with Word2016.
+You also need Word Application, I have developed this for Word 10 and also tested it with Word2016.
-I has observed an error if you try to feed it .doc word files, so please convert the filetype to .docx, but you can still leave it in the backward Word2010 compatibility mode.
+Be aware that some Word10 'features' makes the .doc documents readonly which could interfear with the ability
+to convert it, but lets hope for the best.

-If you are unaware of what you have, please make these checks:
+If you are unaware of what you have for PowerShell, please make these checks:
  - Open PowerShel ISE (from Start menu)
  - In the Commandline near bottom, type this and press Enter:
         $PSVersionTable